 The Territory Allotted to the Other Tribes

-2 but there were still seven Israelite tribes who had not yet received their inheritance.
-3 So Joshua said to the Israelites: "How long will you wait before you begin to take possession of the land that the Lord, the God of your ancestors, has given you?
-4 Appoint three men from each tribe.
-I will send them out to make a survey of the land and to write a description of it, according to the inheritance of each.
-Then they will return to me.
-5 You are to divide the land into seven parts.
-Judah is to remain in its territory on the south and the tribes of Joseph in their territory on the north.
-6 After you have written descriptions of the seven parts of the land, bring them here to me and I will cast lots for you in the presence of the Lord our God.
-7 The Levites, however, do not get a portion among you, because the priestly service of the Lord is their inheritance.
-And Gad, Reuben and the half-tribe of Manasseh have already received their inheritance on the east side of the Jordan.
-Moses the servant of the Lord gave it to them."
-8 As the men started on their way to map out the land, Joshua instructed them, "Go and make a survey of the land and write a description of it.
-Then return to me, and I will cast lots for you here at Shiloh in the presence of the Lord."
-9 So the men left and went through the land.
-They wrote its description on a scroll, town by town, in seven parts, and returned to Joshua in the camp at Shiloh.
-10 Joshua then cast lots for them in Shiloh in the presence of the Lord, and there he distributed the land to the Israelites according to their tribal divisions.
+2 But there remained among the children of Israel seven tribes which had not yet received their inheritance.
+3 Then Joshua said to the children of Israel: "How long will you neglect to go and possess the land which the Lord God of your fathers has given you?
+4 Pick out from among you three men for each tribe, and I will send them; they shall rise and go through the land, survey it according to their inheritance, and come back to me.
+5 And they shall divide it into seven parts.
+Judah shall remain in their territory on the south, and the house of Joseph shall remain in their territory on the north.
+6 You shall therefore survey the land in seven parts and bring the survey here to me, that I may cast lots for you here before the Lord our God.
+7 But the Levites have no part among you, for the priesthood of the Lord is their inheritance.
+And Gad, Reuben, and half the tribe of Manasseh have received their inheritance beyond the Jordan on the east, which Moses the servant of the Lord gave them."
+8 Then the men arose to go away; and Joshua charged those who went to survey the land, saying, "Go, walk through the land, survey it, and come back to me, that I may cast lots for you here before the Lord in Shiloh."
+9 So the men went, passed through the land, and wrote the survey in a book in seven parts by cities; and they came to Joshua at the camp in Shiloh.
+10 Then Joshua cast lots for them in Shiloh before the Lord, and there Joshua divided the land to the children of Israel according to their divisions.